rusty1s/deep-learning-on-graphs/README.md

 * [Image Analogies](https://github.com/awentzonline/image-analogies)
 * [Paint Photos in Style Of Any Artist](http://www.boredpanda.com/computer-deep-learning-algorithm-painting-masters/)
 * Create an image from a text (A pictures says more than thousand words)

+### Graph-based image classification

+* Efficiency and Performance by converting images to superpixels, segmentation graphs or svgs